 Autism Spectrum Disorder Part VI: Transition to Adult Care

-Children with ASD will find themselves changing and growing as they enter into adolescence and adulthood.
+Children with autism spectrum disorder (ASD) will find themselves changing and growing as they enter into adolescence and adulthood.
 There are many factors that go into making the transition to adulthood and independent living as effective and successful as possible for a young adult with ASD.
 Long-term transition planning is an ongoing process that reflects the continuing development and changing needs of individuals with ASD.

 This activity has been developed to provide an overview of transition goals and planning strategies for the changing needs of an adolescent with ASD and to emphasize the importance of early planning for these transitions.
 It will also highlight legal matters to consider for families and individuals with ASD as they transition to adulthood.